n3tw4lk3r/n3tw4lk3r/README.md

 - DevOps & SRE: I'm interested in building, maintaining and automating scalable and reliable systems.

-- Information Security: I like thinking like a defender to build secure systems, and like a researcher to understand how they break.
+- Information Security: I like to think like a defender to build secure systems, and like a researcher to understand how they break.

+(I use Arch btw)